bhargav-11/magic-mirror-ai-docs/privacy_policy.md

 ## CONTACT US

-If you have any questions about this Privacy Policy, please contact us at:
+If you have any questions about this Privacy Policy, please contact us at bt11.code@gmail.com

-Magic Mirror AI
-[YOUR COMPANY ADDRESS]
-[YOUR CONTACT EMAIL]
-[YOUR PHONE NUMBER]

 ## CONSENT